 As one of the three tenets, service is the fundamental element of Circle K International.
 Collectively, through service, Circle K members make an impact on their campuses and communities.
 Without service, Circle K International would be just another campus activity.
 College students are making the world a better place one service project at a time by volunteering at various local institutions.
 Members can also discover their love for service by doing service projects.
 They can do service projects with other schools around the Magic Kingdom Division and beyond.
 Together, Circle K'ers truly make a difference in the community.

 Each year, the Cal-Nev-Ha District of Circle K adopts and works toward a new District Service Initiative (DSI).
 Once proposed by the District Service Committee and approved by the CNH District Board, this new service initiative provides a focus for the service that we do.
 During the term, members from throughout the district collaborate to achieve and bring the goals of this new cause to life.
-In years past, our DSIs have ranged from Anti-Bullying to Leap Towards Literacy, and over the last term we served to create Hope for the Homeless.
-Now, we are proud to announce the District Service Initiative for the 2016-2017 term: Serve to Conserve - Planet Conservation.
+In years past, our DSIs have ranged from Anti-Bullying, Leap Towards Literacy, Hope for the Homeless, and over the last term we had Serve to Conserve: Planet Conservation.
+Now, we are proud to announce the District Service Initiative for the 2017-2018 term: Be the Change - Personal Health.